matjez/Messenger/README.md

-# Messenger
+# About
-Messenger web app
+Web app for chatting with friends.

  ![alt text](https://i.ibb.co/ssd8tFk/registration.png)
 # Requirements
- -Python 3+
+ - Python 3+
- -requirements.txt
+ - requirements.txt

 # How to start?